zuna107/zuna107/README.md

 ## About me🧹

 Hello!
-I am a bot app developer for Discord.
-My project aims to improve user experience and provide innovative solutions for the community.
-Besides enjoying diving into code and developing bots, I am also a content creator for Genshin Impact and other HoYoverse games.
-You can often find me sharing tips, tricks, and interacting with the community on HoYoLAB.
+I'm a bot app developer for Discord.
+I want to make the user experience better and find new solutions for the community.
+I also create content for Genshin Impact and other HoYoverse games.
+You can find me sharing tips and interacting with the community on HoYoLAB.